garfix/nligems/doc/internals.md

 The function of an NLI follows from this definition:

-> An NLI allows a user to use natural language to interact with a with a computer system to fulfill predefined goals.
+> An NLI allows a user to use natural language to interact with a computer system to meet predefined goals.
 The system must understand the intent of the user's input, use common sense to process it, communicate with knowledge sources, and respond in a helpful manner.

 The goals may be hard-coded in the system, or be available declaratively.

 Historical systems have had the following goals:

-- Answer questions (Q & A systems)
+- Answer questions (question-answering)
 - Execute commands (virtual assistants)
 - Keeping a conversation alive (chatbots)
-- Help the user make a selection by asking directed questions (decision support: IR-NLI, WISBER)
+- Help the user make a selection (decision support: IR-NLI, WISBER)
 - Help the user fix a problem (troubleshooting: SOPHIE)
 - Locate information in raw text sources (information retrieval)
 - Create a paraphrase of a story (story understanding)
+- Model human cognition (cognitive model: DAYDREAMER, ACRES)
 - Prototype / proof-of-concept (show how a certain technique can be used)

 ## Interaction